-Section 54-35-02.4(3) authorizes the committee to solicit draft measures and proposals from interested persons during the interim between legislative sessions and to study measures and proposals referred to it by the Legislative Assembly or the Legislative Management.
-Subsection 4 requires a copy of the committee's report concerning any legislative measure, if that measure is introduced for consideration by the Legislative Assembly, be attached to the copy of that measure, which is referred to a standing committee.
+Section 54-35-02.4(3) authorizes the Employee Benefits Programs Committee to solicit draft measures and proposals from interested persons during the interim between legislative sessions and to study measures and proposals referred to it by the Legislative Assembly or the Legislative Management.
+Subsection 4 requires that a copy of the Employee Benefits Programs Committee's report concerning any legislative measure, if that measure is introduced for consideration by the Legislative Assembly, be attached to the copy of that measure, which is referred to a standing committee.
 In previous interims, the committee reports identify the sponsor of a proposal, summarize the proposal, present the actuarial analysis, and include the committee's recommendation.
-Subsections 5 and 6 prohibit the introduction or amendment of any legislative measure affecting a public employees retirement program, public employees health insurance program, or public employee retiree health insurance program unless it is accompanied by a report from the committee.
-A majority of the committee members, acting through the Chairman, has sole authority to determine whether any legislative measure affects a public employees program.
+Subsections 5 and 6 prohibit the introduction or amendment of any legislative measure affecting a public employee retirement program, public employee health insurance program, or public employee retiree health insurance program unless it is accompanied by a report from the Employee Benefits

+Programs Committee.
+A majority of the Employee Benefits Programs Committee members, acting through the chairman, has sole authority to determine whether any legislative measure affects a public employees program.

-Finally, Section 54-35-02.4(7) provides any legislation enacted in contravention of that section is invalid and of no force and effect, and any benefits provided under the legislation must be "reduced to the level current prior to enactment" of the legislation.
+Finally, Section 54-35-02.4(7) provides that any legislation enacted in contravention of that section is invalid and of no force and effect, and any benefits provided under the legislation must be "reduced to the level current prior to enactment" of the legislation.